 Depression is an ever-increasing problem in today’s modern world.
-The pressures and stress you may feel as part of your daily life coupled with the instability of work and career all add to the reasons why depression is on the increase.
+The pressure and stress you may feel as part of your daily life, coupled with the instability of work and career, all add to the reasons why depression is on the increase.

 So, you are stuck with depression and trying your hardest to get free of its icy grip on you.
 What mistakes should you avoid if you want to help yourself?